I think you’ll agree with me when I say that a marketing strategy is incomplete if it doesn’t address the digital channels.

 101. 87% of B2B audiences will give more credit to content with an industry expert’s opinion over general advice.

-103. The most sophisticated B2B marketers allocate 42% of their total marketing budget to creating content.
+103. The most sophisticated B2B marketers allocate 82%to creating content.

 104. If you’re hoping to get a high open rate, your best bet is to send email on a Tuesday.

-107. When it came to specific industries, pets and animal care took the number one spot for opened email at 22.1% in 2016.
+107. When it came to specific industries, nonprofit emails took the number one spot for opened email at 20.39% in 2019.